haskell-tools/haskell-tools/documentation/development/tutorials/dollar-app.md

 ```

 To solve this problem, we must
  - Introduce a state monad to the transformation, storing a list of source ranges (`SrcSpan`s).
+We need to store which expressions we refactored to be able to check that in a later stage.
 Use the `LocalRefactorT` monad transformer to add `State` to the monadic computation.
  - When transforming `f (g 3)`, store the location of the argument to be able to identify the generated expression later.
-Use `getRange` to get the source range of an annotated AST element.
+Use `getRange` to get the source range of an annotated AST element and store it in the monadic state.
- - After the transformation, run a second pass, that is not limited to the selected range: `biplateRef !~ parenExpr @dom`
+ - After the transformation, run a second pass (a monadic function), that is not limited to the selected range: `biplateRef !~ parenExpr`
  - In the `parenExpr` function we have to find infix expressions thats left or right-hand side have been transformed by the earlier pass.
 We can identify the transformed expressions from the ranges of their right-hand side (what was the argument of the function application before transformed).
  - We must wrap these sides into parentheses with the `Paren` element.
 Use the generator function as done earlier.
  - Of course if the whole expression (and not just the right side) is generated than we can leave the parens.
 (So `f (g (h 0))` becomes `f $ g $ h 0` rather than `f $ (g $ h 0)`)